Guide to ChemAxon's Culture

 Of course failing isn't the goal.
 We would ultimately like to improve concepts or come up with something brilliant.
 However, there is no innovation without experimenting.
 Those who are afraid of failure are reluctant to experiment, so they cannot improve things effectively.
 People should never be the subject of blaming if something goes wrong.

-Decision making is perhaps the most challenging area of a flat organization's culture.
-Ideally, people who are the most affected by the outcome should solve the problem.
-However, when there are many participants, decision making is difficult.
+Decision making is perhaps the most challenging area of our organization.
+We prefer involving people who have deep insight in the decision making process.
+Ideally, people who have the biggest insight and are the most affected by the outcome should solve the problem.
+However, when there are many participants, solution forming and decision making are difficult or even impossible.

 Consensus doesn't scale

-To prevent the scaling issue mentioned previously in 'Consensus' and 'Voting', the best option could be to assign an owner to delegate problem solving.
-The owner will collaborate with the stakeholders and seek their advice when needed before concluding a decision.
+To prevent the scaling issues mentioned previously, the most effective option may be to let the the owner of the domain decide.
+The owner however, should collaborate with the stakeholders and seek their advice when needed before concluding a decision.
 See the 'Ownership' and 'Autonomy' sections for more details.

 The owner is a decision maker